rwynn/monstache-site/src/config.md

 []string (default nil)

-The file-namespaces config must be set when index-files is enabled.  file-namespaces must be set to an array of mongodb namespace strings.
-Files uploaded through gridfs to any of the namespaces in file-namespaces will be retrieved and their raw content indexed into elasticsearch via either the mapper-attachments or ingest-attachment plugin.
+The file-namespaces config must be set when index-files is enabled.  file-namespaces must be set to an array of MongoDB namespace strings.
+Files uploaded through gridfs to any of the namespaces in file-namespaces will be retrieved and their raw content indexed into Elasticsearch via either the mapper-attachments or ingest-attachment plugin.

 This option may be passed on the command line as ./monstache --file-namespace test.foo --file-namespace test.bar